NVE/ebm/docs/source/energy_use.rst

 Methods
 =======

-The formula for **Total energy use per year** in the EBM (Energibruksmodell) is designed to estimate how much energy the building mass use annually.
-The calculation takes into account efficiency in the technology used and the type of energy carrier.
+The formula for **Total energy use per year** in the EBM (Energibruksmodell) is designed to annual energy use of the building mass.
+The calculation takes into account the type of energy carrier and efficiency in heating systems.

 .. math::